ro-savage/NWA-React-Redux-Boilerplate/README.md

 * react-toolbox replaces react-bootstrap, for a material design look
 * Updating linting to use airbnb with semi-colons
 * Updated layout structure
-* Emezyne and expect added to testing framework (coming soon)
+* Emezyne and expect added to testing framework
+* Add Ramda support and use in preference to lodash
 * Added support for redux-cli (coming soon)
 * Added immutableJS (comsing soon)
 * Replace axios with fetch (coming soon)
 * Replace react-transform-hmr with react-hot-loader.
 See [redux issue#1455](https://github.com/reactjs/redux/pull/1455) (coming soon)
 * Updated support for react-intl (coming soon)
-* Add Ramda support and use in preference to lodash (coming soon)
+* Remove flowtype

 ## Features